 For every answer, try to think in bullet points.
 This will help you be more succinct and pace yourself with your answers.
 Pro tip: prepare for the interview questions by writing out the answers in bullet points.

 8. Watch the time — but be subtle

 If you're aware of the time, your answers won't be rushed and you'll be able to say everything you want to say during the interview.
 Try to time yourself when you're practicing for the interview, and this skill will become second nature to you.

 Enthusiasm is infectious, and all employers want their hires to really want the specific position.
 There's no bigger turnoff than the feeling that the person you're interviewing just wants something to pay the bills.
 A passionate interviewee can be an indicator of someone who will take initiative, work hard, and bring something new to the table.

 10. Follow up with a memorable email

 Your interviewer may be interviewing dozens of candidates, so a follow-up email will be a nice reminder of who you are.
-Personalize your email, and bring up something you really enjoyed talking about during your conversation, and maybe even allude to what makes you different from the other candidates.
+Personalize your email, bring up something you really enjoyed talking about during your conversation, and maybe even allude to what makes you different from the other candidates.
 Not following up is one of the biggest pet peeves of a hiring manager, and you'll be surprised how much it can help with scoring the job.